crimsonsunset/jsg-logger/CONTRIBUTING.md

 **This is a personal utility project that has been extracted and published for reuse.**

 Contributions are welcome, but please note:
-- This project emerged from a specific use case (Chrome Audio Control Platform)
+- This project emerged from a specific use case but is now a generic multi-environment logger
 - The core functionality is stable and feature-complete for most use cases
 - Major architectural changes should be discussed in an issue first